luapower/winapi/winapi/basewindowclass.md

 `Windows` singleton which deals with windows (top-level or not) as a collection, and the message loop.

+`BaseWindow` is for subclassing, not for instantiation.
+Nevertheless, it contains properties and methods that are common to both windows and controls which are documented here.

 ## BaseWindow

 ### Hierarchy